Josehokec/Josehokec.github.io/index.md

 ###### Nanjing University

 ### Contact me
-You can send email to me, my email is 241494627@qq.com.
+You can send email to me.My email is 241494627@qq.com.

 Or you can chat with me by adding wechat friends.
-My Wechat account: 18774669895(WeChat ID: lsz18774669895, Name: 是小哲吖)
+My Wechat account: 18774669895(WeChat ID: lsz18774669895, Wechat Name: 是小哲吖)

 Or choose to send me a letter.
 Address: Department of Computer Science, Nanjing University, 163 Xianlin Avenue, Qixia District, Nanjing, Jiangsu, China.